Volkswagen Academy in partnership with Chattanooga State

 A unique collaboration between a global manufacturer and an American community college.

-Both programs combine five semesters of academic and practical training with four semesters of paid, on-the-job training.
+The program combines five semesters of academic and practical training with four semesters of paid, on-the-job training.

 Students are selected through a competitive admissions process for each program.

-Each program offers students a comprehensive learning environment that blends classroom and laboratory instruction with paid, on-the-job training experience in the Volkswagen plant.
+The program offers students a comprehensive learning environment that blends classroom and laboratory instruction with paid, on-the-job training experience in the Volkswagen plant.